Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

 }
 ```

+Use this method for each diagnostic report within the walker.

-#### `T GetSymbol<T>(ExpressionSyntax node) where T : class, ISymbol`
+### `T GetSymbol<T>(ExpressionSyntax node) where T : class, ISymbol`
-Helper method that returns either a precise symbol or the most appropriate candidate, and tries to cast it to the requested symbol type.
+Returns a precise symbol or the most appropriate candidate and tries to cast it to the requested symbol type.

-#### `void ThrowIfCancellationRequested()`
+### `void ThrowIfCancellationRequested()`
-Helper method that checks a cancellation token that has been passed to the constructor.
-Should be preferred over the manual checks on a cancellation token.
+Verifies a cancellation token that has been passed to the constructor.
+Use this method instead of the manual verifications of a cancellation token.

-#### Overriding `VisitXXX` Methods
+## Overriding of the Methods of the `Visit` Family
+If you override any of the `Visit` methods, you have to do the following:

+ - If the diagnostic has not been reported for the current node yet, call the `base` implementation.
-When you override some of the `Visit` methods, don't forget to call the `base` implementation in case if diagnostic is not reported.
-But if a diagnostic has already been reported for the current node, don't call `base` implementation to avoid unneccessary visits.
+ - If the diagnostic has already been reported for the current node, don't call `base` implementation to avoid unnecessary visits.

-A typical pattern looks as follows:
+The following code example shows a typical pattern.

 ```C#
 public override void VisitInvocationExpression(InvocationExpressionSyntax node)